hamnajamila/Linear-Regression-Health-Costs-Calculator/README.md

    - Aim for MAE < 3500

 ## 📈 Results
-- The model achieves an MAE of approximately `XXXX` (to be updated based on training).
+- The model achieves an MAE of approximately `8985.96 expenses`
 - Scatter plot comparison of true vs. predicted values shows the model's accuracy.

 ## 🔧 How to Run